ssvlabs/SIPs/sips/constant_qbft_timeout.md

 and therefore we can optimize validator performance by having a quick timeout in the first rounds, so the committee could have a "second chance" in case the leading operator is faulty.

+**Catch up property**
+Timeouts need to be structured such that nodes in different rounds can catch to one another and ultimately reach consensus, otherwise a liveness issue is created.

+Exponential functions, base >2, provide such guarantees in which $\sqrt{2}$

 **Quick Timeout Period**

 Smaller `T` helps validator performance in the first rounds, but becomes redundant in later rounds when the duty was already finalized.

 As a mitigation, we use a quick timeout period where `T=2s`.
-Once a threshold round was reached the timeout is extended to `T=2m`
+Once a threshold round was reached the timeout becomes exponential `T=T*Threshold + X^Round`

 **Specification**